Maldives tiger shark diving – Maldives liveaboards with tiger shark tours

 You can check the Blue Shark One availability and prices here

-I hope you enjoyed this article about are there tiger sharks in Maldives
+I hope you enjoyed this article about are there tiger sharks in the Maldives

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkelling.
 Please use the comments section below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof go-pro’s!

-But in particular if you’ve dived either in the Maldives or in particular on the Maldives Princess Rani liveaboard, please share your experiences.
+But in particular if you’ve dived either in the Maldives or in particular on the Maldives Princess Rani liveaboard, The Blue Shark One or the Soleil 2, please share your experiences.

 There will also be many more articles about scuba and scuba diving safety tips (and on snorkelling too) for you to read and learn about this fabulous sport.